divriots/style-dictionary-to-figma/README.md

   }
   ```

-  `color.primary.base` token will appear under `global` tokenset now in the plugin.
+  `color.primary.base` token will appear under `custom` tokenset now in the plugin.
+  You can also configure or turn off this automatic tokenset mapping by passing `defaultTokenset: false` or configuring a string for it `defaultTokenset: 'default'`

 - Trims `.value` from reference values as Figma Tokens plugin does not use this suffix.
 - Trims the `name` properties from tokens since Figma Tokens plugin uses this property to name its tokens, however, without a name property it creates its own naming/nesting by the object structure which is way nicer.